-Designated Person, Mrs M DeRome will complete a school health referral form "referral and patient registration for children's services" and fax it off to Walsall School Nursing service.
+Designated Person, Mrs M DeRome will complete a school health referral form 'Referral and Patient Registration for Children's Services' and fax it off to Walsall School Nursing Service.
 Mrs M DeRome will then notify the Head of Year that the referral has been made.

-Admissions Co-ordinator for NAS is responsible for
+Admissions Coordinator for NAS is responsible for:

-- Informing the HEAD OF YEAR of any students with medical conditions. - Ensuring that where medication is required to be administered in school that the 'Parental Medicine Consent Form' (Appendix 6 of the First Aid Policy) is completed and attached to the - IHP (where applicable) or where no IHP is required, the form is passed to the Appointed Officer. - Ensuring that where medication is stored by the Academy, and there is a valid reason why this is not stored in the back office, the location and reason for this is clearly noted on the HCP. - Ensuring that students know where their medications are stored. - Ensuring that where it may be necessary to consult with a GP or medical consultants/nurses, that parental permission is gained using the agreed parental letter. - Informing relevant teaching staff, tutor of students with medical conditions and PEEP's (where Applicable). - Supporting the teaching HEAD OF YEAR's with completing the IHP as outlined below for the newly arrived student.
+- Informing the Head of Year of any students with medical conditions. - Ensuring that where medication is required to be administered in school that the 'Parental Medicine Consent Form' (Appendix 6 of the First Aid Policy) is completed and attached to the IHP (where applicable) or where no IHP is required, the form is passed to the Appointed Officer. - Ensuring that where medication is stored by the Academy, and there is a valid reason why this is not stored in the back office, the location and reason for this is clearly noted on the IHP. - Ensuring that students know where their medications are stored. - Ensuring that where it may be necessary to consult with a GP or medical consultants/nurses, that parental permission is gained using the agreed parental letter. - Informing relevant teaching staff, form tutor of students with medical conditions and PEEPs (where applicable). - Supporting the teaching Head of Year with completing the IHP as outlined below for the newly arrived student.